 Let’s start with the basics.

-Office 365 (Now part of Microsoft 365) is a standout amongst the most secure collaboration suites in the world, and it is proven and certified by various compliance areas, for example, HIPAA, FedRAMP/FISMA, ISO 27001/27018, and more.
+Microsoft 365 is a standout amongst the most secure collaboration suites in the world, and it is proven and certified by various compliance areas, for example, HIPAA, FedRAMP/FISMA, ISO 27001/27018, and more.
 While Microsoft gives their clients a lot of tools to decrease the risk of data and security breaches.

 Security is a tremendous need for Organizations.
-Office 365 has built-in security features including empowered encryption, standard reinforcements, and “hard passwords” prerequisites to guarantee information security.
-And although Microsoft spends over $1 billion every year on cybersecurity research and development, you need to apply critical Office 365 security best practices to fully protect your information.
+Microsoft office 365 has built-in security features including empowered encryption, standard reinforcements, and “hard passwords” prerequisites to guarantee information security.
+And although Microsoft spends $20 billion over the next five years on cybersecurity research and development, you need to apply critical Microsoft Office 365 security best practices to fully protect your information.

-While Office 365 is secure, you shouldn’t depend on third-party applications alone.
+While Microsoft 365 is secure, you shouldn’t depend on third-party applications alone.
 Organizations work on various procedures, work processes, and strategies that manage who gets and sends delicate messages and information.
-Office 365’s default security settings don’t automatically protect your business.
+Microsoft 365’s default security settings don’t automatically protect your business.
 You have to configure them to fit your association.

-Here are Office 365 security best practices to implement in your business today.
+Here are Microsoft 365 security best practices to implement in your business today.